-First of all, due to the Full HD resolution which is fairly low for a 27″ monitor, we don’t recommend the ASUS VZ27VQ for those who’d use the screen to read or type a lot.
+First of all, due to the Full HD resolution, which is relatively low for a 27″ monitor, we don’t recommend the ASUS VZ27VQ for those who’d use the screen to read or type a lot.

 For checking e-mails, occasional document viewing, and web-surfing, it’s fine, but for office-related tasks that involve a lot of reading and writing, you should either get a 24″ 1080p or a 27″ 1440p monitor.

 Due to the low pixel density, the text is blurry and smudgy, there’s not a lot of screen space available, and lastly, certain details are lost.

-However, in video games and movies, the above-mentioned issues are not as noticeable.
+However, in video games and movies, the issues mentioned above are not as noticeable.

 The ASUS VZ27VQ monitor features a VA panel which will thanks to its high static contrast ratio of 3,000:1 provide you with deep blacks as well as vibrant colors and wide viewing angles.

 Other panel-related specs include a 250-nit peak brightness, true 8-bit color depth, and a 5ms response time speed, which removes ghosting of fast-moving objects.

 Overall, the ASUS VZ27VQ delivers a decent performance with low input lag of around 10ms.

 While it’s exceptional for watching films and gaming thanks to its curved screen, rich colors, and bright picture, it’s mediocre for everything else.